zjian107-su/Housing-Code-Violation-Search-System-OpenData/README.md

 # OepnDataSyracuseWebAPP

 Daniel Zezheng Jiang helped Syracuse city hall "Innovation Team" to improve the **Housing Code Violation Search System(Web App)** as his senior year capstone project.
+The including data are public information.

 1. Developed Searchbar autocompletion feature using API connection (Javascript and API)
 2. Developed Searchbar results limitation feature, as only 5 closest results will show  in the drop-down(jQuery UI - autocomplete)